Georgia State Route 96

 State Route 96 (SR 96) is a 94.9 mi state highway that travels west-to-east through portions of Talbot, Taylor, Crawford, Peach, Houston, Twiggs, and Wilkinson counties in the west-central and central parts of the U.S. state of Georgia.
 The highway travels from its western terminus at US 80/SR 22/SR 41/SR 540 in Geneva to its eastern terminus at US 441/SR 29 south-southeast of Irwinton.

 The portion from Geneva to a point west of Fort Valley is part of the Fall Line Freeway, a long-distance route for commercial vehicles that travels from Columbus to Augusta.
-This segment may also be included as part of the proposed eastern extension of Interstate 14 (I-14), an Interstate Highway that is currently entirely in Central Texas and may eventually end in Augusta.

 Route description

 Talbot County

 SR 96 begins at an intersection with US 80/SR 22/SR 41/SR 540 (Geneva Highway / Fall Line Freeway) in the central part of Geneva, which is located in the south-central portion of Talbot County.
 At this intersection, SR 96 begins a concurrency with SR 540 and the FLF.
 They travel to the northeast, paralleling some railroad tracks of Norfolk Southern Railway (NS), and immediately intersect the western terminus of SR 240.
 They curve to the east-southeast and leave the city limits of Geneva.
 They meet a former portion of SR 96.
 They wind through rural areas of the county and curve to the east-southeast.
 SR 90 then joins the concurrency just before they cross over the NS rail line.
 The highways curve to the south-southeast and meet another former portion of SR 96.
 SR 90, SR 96, SR 540, and the FLF cross over Black Creek before curving to the east-southeast.
 It then enters the southwestern portion of Junction City.
 They intersect Old Mauk Road, which leads to the main part of the city.
 They curve back to the east-northeast and cross over some railroad tracks of CSX.
 Almost immediately, they begin a curve to the southeast.
 They intersect the southern terminus of Buckner Road, a former portion of SR 96.
 At this intersection, SR 90 departs to the south.
 The other highways curve to the east-southeast and enter the west-central portion of Taylor County.